 #1: African Wild Dog

-The African Wild Dog has a distinctive look, with its lean body, huge ears, and coat that’s mottled white, black, and tan.
+The African Wild Dog, an endangered species with only around 6600 of them left, has a distinctive look, with its lean body, huge ears, and coat that’s mottled white, black, and tan.
 Its coat has given it the scientific name of Lycaon pictus, which means painted wolf.
 Once found throughout Africa, it’s now found mostly in the southeastern part of the continent.
-Extremely social, it can form packs of up to 30 or more dogs.
+Extremely social, it can form packs of up to 30 or more dogs, however, they do not make good pets and if faced in the wild, they should be treated with extreme caution.
 It hunts during the day, and its main prey is antelopes.
 Because the packs are so large, the prey can be chased until it drops from exhaustion.
 Then, unlike wolves, the cubs are allowed to eat first.
 There are five subspecies of African wild dogs.

 Ready to discover the top 10 cutest dog breeds in the entire world?